-Long-term incentives to the Executive Board members in previous years are disclosed in the table on page 149.
+Long-term incentives to the Executive Board members in previous years are disclosed in the table ING shares held by Executive Board members.

 Employee stock options

 The table below contains information on the outstanding employee stock options and the movements during the financial year of employee stock options held by the members of the Executive Board on 31 December 2019 including those awarded prior to their appointment to the Executive Board.